Topology mediated organization of E.coli chromosome in fast growth conditions: Model

-{\bf \em Model and mechanism:} We use the bead spring model of a polymer with $500$ monomers to model a single chromosome (with $4.6$ million base pairs) within a cylinder, while multifork replication is in progress.
-The cylinder length doubles in small steps over the course of the simulation while the diameter remains fixed as observed for {\em E.coli} cells {\em in vivo}.
-The length $a$ of the springs connecting the centers of neighbouring beads is the unit of length, and a polymer is confined within a cylinder of diameter $7a$ ($\equiv 1\mu$m, the typical diameter of the cell), and the cylinder length increases doubles from $21a$ ($\equiv 3\mu$m) to $42a$ as our simulation proceeds.
-We use Monte Carlo (MC) simulations to update the position of the monomers, where one Monte Carlo step (MCS) consists of $N$ attempts to update the position of the $N$ monomers, chosen at random.
+Monte Carlo (MC) simulations is used to update the position of the monomers, where one Monte Carlo step (MCS) consists of $N$ attempts to update the position of the $N$ monomers, chosen at random.
 Since we model replication and thereby add monomers at the RFs at regular intervals, $N$ keeps increasing as the simulation proceeds.
-To update monomer positions, a trial move is made to displace the monomer in a random direction, and the move is accepted or rejected using the Metropolis criterion and depends on the resulting energy change, choosing $k_BT=1$.
-The polymers keeps changing conformation as simulation proceeds as the monomers undergo local diffusive motion.
-A description of the model can be found in \cite{dna1}.
-We suitably adapt our previous model for fast growth conditions, refer Supplementary information SI-(1-3) for details.
+To update monomer positions, a trial move is made to displace the monomer in a random direction, and the move is accepted or rejected using the Metropolis criterion.
+The polymers explore different microstates as the monomers undergo local diffusive motion, as the simulation proceeds.